 While PURPA does not explicitly state that a storage facility can qualify for QF status, FERC has interpreted PURPA to determine that a small power production facility with storage is eligible to be a QF if its primary energy source is an approved renewable energy resource.
 In 1990, FERC determined that an energy storage facility, such as a battery system, could be a renewable resource for purposes of QF certification.
-Although Luz argued FERC's fuel standard, or "fuel source rule" did not apply, as the FERC laid out in Luz, to be a QF, energy storage facilities are subject to the requirement that the energy input to the facility is itself biomass, waste, a renewable resource, a geothermal resource, or any combination thereof or a demonstration that any fossil fuel-fire input constitutes no more than 25 percent of the total energy input to the facility."
-17
+Although Luz argued FERC's fuel standard, or "fuel source rule" did not apply, as FERC laid out in Luz, to be a QF, energy storage "facilities are subject to the requirement that the energy input to the facility is itself biomass, waste, a renewable resource, a geothermal resource, or any combination thereof or a demonstration that any fossil fuel-fired input constitutes no more than 25 percent of the total energy input to the facility and such uses are consistent with those enumerated in section 3(17)(B) of the [Federal Power Act]."

-More recently, in considering a solar and battery storage facility in Montana, FERC reiterated that to be a QF, "a small power production facility must comply with the fuel use and size criteria" specified in FERC's PURPA regulations.
-18 On September 1, 2020, FERC issued an order denying Broadview Solar, LLC's (Broadview Solar's) 19 proposed solar photovoltaic (PV) and battery
+More recently, in considering a solar and battery storage facility in Montana, FERC reiterated that to be a QF, "a small power production facility